 Are you wondering about the divorce rates in Canada because of COVID-19?
 I run a legal website where people search for divorce lawyers.
 Since the beginning of COVID-19, the number of people that fill out forms on our website has greatly increased.

 There have been at least four times an increase in the number of people wanting to get divorced and to fight for child custody.
 It has been hard to keep up with it from an operational point of view.

 It is also clear that there has also been an increase in domestic abuse in Canada.
 Tensions are high, and spouses are not going into the office.
 For those with violent tendencies, this has led to increased violence.

 The Canadian Centre on Substance Use and Addiction conducted a study that one in four Canadians between the ages of 35-54 increased the amount of alcohol they drank during COVID-19.

 When people are drunk and stressed out, they are far more likely to be violent.
-To make matters worse, those experiencing domestic abuse will have no way to leave the house and getaway.
-This will likely lead to the person being abused to turn to alcohol as well.
+To make matters worse, those experiencing domestic abuse will have no way to leave the house and get away.
+This will likely lead to the person being abused turning to alcohol as well.
 Every time I walk past a liquor store, there’s a lineup.
 People don’t look happy.

 Divorce Rates Way Up In Canada